contensis/contensis.github.io/docs-src/content-types/field-editors/README.md

 # Supported fields and editors
-A field may support different types of field editor, e.g *Text* or *Multiline text*.
+A field may support different types of field editor, e.g *Text* or *Multiline Text*.
 The selected option will then determine what options are available to authors.

 ## Field types that support multiple field editors
 Each of the following field types support different data formats.
 In some instances a data format may have multiple field editors available, if there are various ways to capture the data.

-> *e.g.* Date / Time field has a field editor that simply captures the date or one that will capture date and time.
+> *e.g.* The *Date / Time* field has a field editor that captures just the date or one that will capture both date and time.

 ### Text
 | Format   | Field Editor              |